 Between the eau de Cologne (EDC), eau de toilette (EDT), eau de parfum (EDP) and perfume, it becomes difficult to make the difference!
 In a few words, we explain you the difference between

-More concentrated in raw materials and therefore more precious than the EDT, the eau de parfum (EDP) is perfect for your daily life.
+More concentrated in raw materials and therefore more intense than the EDT, the eau de parfum (EDP) is perfect for your daily life.
 It will stick to your skin almost a day, and be noteworthy by its delicacy.

-So did you know the difference between EDC, EDT, EDP and perfume?
+Did you know the difference between EDC, EDT, EDP and perfume?
 What kind of perfume do you wear?